 Pharmacist verification

-Pharmazon HomeCare verifies prescription: prescriber registration, patient details, medication, dose, CD compliance
+Pharmazon HomeCare verifies prescriber registration, patient details, medication, dose, and CD compliance

 Dispensing

-Medication dispensed in GPhC-compliant environment with full Schedule 2 running balance recording
+Medication dispensed in a GPhC-compliant environment with full Schedule 2 running balance recording

 Tracked delivery